 No bake Christmas treats are a fun way to gift holiday desserts without the stress.
-These easy no bake Christmas cookies are perfect for the holidays.
-Get your kids cooking with you in the kitchen this Christmas with these no bake treats is simple, and you won’t have to worry about little fingers burning on hot cookie sheets.
+These easy Christmas cookies are perfect for kids of all ages to help with.
+Getting your kids cooking with you in the kitchen this season with these no-bake treats is simple.
+And with these no heat recioes, you won’t have to worry about little fingers burning on hot cookie sheets.

-I absolutely adore Christmas cookies – I say it every year, but my favorite holiday memory is baking huge platters of cookies for friends, family, and people my parents worked with.
+I absolutely adore Christmas cookies.
+My favorite holiday memory is baking huge platters of cookies for friends, family, and people my parents worked with.

 When I was in high school, I evolved into baking them for my own friends and favorite teachers.
 Considering we already were making a solid 1000 cookies before that, the number sometimes seemed outrageous.